 Your GP can also advise you about when you can return to your normal activities and what exercises you should do to aid your recovery in the meantime.
 They may be able to refer you to a physiotherapist for specialist treatment in some cases.

-Recovering from a hamstring injury may take days, weeks or months, depending on how severe the strain or tear is.
+Recovering from a hamstring injury may take days, weeks or months, depending on how severe it is.

-A completely torn hamstring (grade 3) may take several months to heal and you'll be unable to resume training or play sport during this time.
+A completely torn hamstring may take several months to heal and you'll be unable to resume training or play sport during this time.

-During the first two or three days, you should care for your injury by following the steps below.
+During the first 2 or 3 days, you should care for your injury using RICE therapy:

 - Rest – keep your leg as still as you possibly can and avoid physical activity.
 Your GP may recommend using crutches in more severe cases.

-- Ice – apply cold packs (a bag of frozen peas wrapped in a tea towel will also work) to your hamstring for 15 to 20 minutes every two to three hours during the day.
-Don't apply ice directly to your skin.
+- Ice – apply cold packs (a bag of frozen peas wrapped in a tea towel will also work) to your hamstring for up to 20 minutes every 2 to 3 hours during the day.
+Do not apply ice directly to your skin.